radum/webapp-boilerplate/docs/getting-started.md

 > [http://localhost:3000/](http://localhost:3000/) — Node.js server with Browsersync and HMR enabled<br>
 > [http://localhost:3001/](http://localhost:3002/) — Browsersync control panel (UI)

-*NOTE: Port number are subject to change based on the .env.dev file in the root folder*
+*NOTE: Port number are subject to change based on the .env / .env.[mode].local files in the root folder*

 Now you can open your web app in a browser, on mobile devices and start hacking.
 Whenever you modify any of the source files inside the `/src` folder,